tembo-io/website/docusaurus/docs/tembo-cloud/application-services/custom.md

 ## Creating a User Defined Application

 The Tembo Platform API defines applications by their `AppType`.
 The `AppType` is an enum, with variants such as [restapi](./rest-api.md), [embeddings](./embeddings.md), and `custom`.
-The `custom` variant is used for deplyiong user defined application.
+The `custom` variant is used for deploying user defined application.
 The `custom` variant allows the user to configure all of the attributes of the [AppService](https://docs.rs/controller/latest/controller/app_service/types/struct.AppService.html#fields) type defined in the tembo-operator.

 For user defined containers, you must specify the key `custom` in the `app_services` array. e.g.: